appbead/webkit-wiki/Running-Layout-Tests.md

 ```

 ### WARNING
-run-webkit-tests does not keep unknown environment variables, e.g. `JSC_useJIT=0` is discarded
+run-webkit-tests does not keep unknown environment variables, e.g. `JSC_useJIT=0` is discarded.
+You need to run DRT manually.

 ### Why DRT and QtTestBrowser may have different rendering?